phscezario/Javascript-Course-Projects/FrontEnd-BackEnd-Integration/README.md

 #### I made a frontend that reads character quotes from an API

-This project was based on teacher Nathally Souza's class at a DIO Bootcamp.
+This project was based on teacher Nathally Souza class at a DIO Bootcamp.